sashaTe/MessengerApp/README.md

-Certainly!
-Here's a suggested README file for your GitHub repository:

----

 # Messenger App

 Messenger is a chat iOS app developed using SwiftUI and Firebase.
 It showcases real-time data synchronization, user authentication, and interactive messaging features for an engaging user experience.